pahimar/Equivalent-Exchange-3/README.md

 ## Welcome to Equivalent Exchange 3!
-**LATEST OFFICIAL VERSION**:  EE3 pre1f for Minecraft 1.4.7 ([link] (http://adf.ly/GjT3c))
+**LATEST OFFICIAL VERSION**:  [EE3 pre1f for Minecraft 1.4.6/1.4.7] (http://adf.ly/GjT3c)

 [Minecraft Forums page] (http://www.minecraftforum.net/topic/1540010-equivalent-exchange-3)

-[Compiling EE3] (https://github.com/pahimar/Equivalent-Exchange-3#compiling-equivalent-exchange-3)-For those that want the latest unreleased features.
+[Compiling EE3] (https://github.com/pahimar/Equivalent-Exchange-3#compiling-equivalent-exchange-3) - For those that want the latest unreleased features.

-[Contributing] (https://github.com/pahimar/Equivalent-Exchange-3#contributing)-For those that want to help out.
+[Contributing] (https://github.com/pahimar/Equivalent-Exchange-3#contributing) - For those that want to help out.

 ### Compiling Equivalent Exchange 3
 IMPORTANT: This is not guaranteed to work as it has not been tested extensively (Linux and Windows tested).
 ***
 #### Prerequisites  (Tested for Windows ONLY!)
-1. WARNING:  Make sure you know EXACTLY what you're doing!
-It's not any of our faults if your OS crashes, becomes corrupted, etc.
+1. **WARNING:  Make sure you know EXACTLY what you're doing!
+It's not any of our faults if your OS crashes, becomes corrupted, etc.**
 2. Download and install the Java JRE [here] (http://www.java.com/inc/BrowserRedirect1.jsp?locale=en) (necessary for Ant).
 3. Download and install the Java JDK [here] (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
 Scroll down, accept the `Oracle Binary Code License Agreement for Java SE`, and download the one pertaining to your OS (necessary for MCP).
 	* Go to `Control Panel\System and Security\System`, and click on `Advanced System Settings` on the left-hand side.